DougAnderson444/svelte-plumb/README.md

 # Svelte Plumb

 Experimental Work In Progress.

 Going for the simplest svg drawing API _ever_.

 ![Demo](static/thumb.png)

-## Problem
+## The Problem

 Most javascript diagram libraries use SVGs for non-line / connectors.
 This is silly, we have HTML for that.
 This library explores making js diagramming a bit more simple to program and use as a library.